Junel-Balbin/Workaholics/README.md

 * Let's say you need a day off of work but have no idea what to say.
 We have you covered.
 You'll go to CallinSki, decide why you want to call in.

 ## User Story:
-* Notify my boss that I am unable to go to work today.
+* I want to notify my boss that I am unable to go to work today.
 I don't know exactly what to say and it makes me nervous.
 * Sick Excuses for feeling unwell and unable to perform my duties.
 * Physical Injury Excuses after sustaining a physical injury that prevents me from attending work.
 * Mental Health Excuses coping with mental health challenges that make it difficult for me to go to work.